Reducing bioassay parallelism failures through better LOQ methodologies

 Survival analysis

-Mathematically, an assay with LOQs is similar to clinical trials where the endpoint is survival, for example, studies of cancer treatments.
+Mathematically, an assay with LOQs is similar to clinical trials where the endpoint is survival.
 In a bioassay, the exact value of a response which is an LOQ is unknown, but we do know that it is at most a particular value (the LOQ).
 Similarly, in a clinical trial the survival time of a patient who is still alive at the end of a trial is unknown, but we do know it is at least a particular value, the duration of the trial.

 In clinical trials, a method called survival analysis is usually used to handle this issue.
 For bioassays we can use a method which is almost the same (mathematically) as survival analysis: this is called Tobit analysis, after the economist James Tobin.